-Crete is the largest island in Greece and the fifth largest island in the Mediterranean Sea, located in the southern part of the Aegean Sea.
+Crete is the largest island in Greece and home to one of the best beaches called Elafonisi beach and Balos Bay.
+Crete is the fifth largest island in the Mediterranean Sea, located in the southern part of the Aegean Sea.
 I always wanted to fully explore Greece, but there are just some islands and places which are expensive and at the moment I couldn’t afford to visit.
 For example, I always wanted to go to Santorini but the flights and accommodation are super expensive.
 So I looked for something else.
 And here it was, beautiful island Crete.

 HOW TO GET TO CRETE

 The best way and the cheapest way how to get to Crete is to fly to Heraklion, the capital of Crete.
 There are many flights flying to Heraklion.
 And the flights are relatively cheap, if you book in advance.
 If you want to skip Heraklion and head straight to the beach, check flights to Chania.

 Crete has many beautiful places and people are wonderful.
 Wherever we would go, people were friendly.

 You can easily find accommodation in Crete which won’t cost you more than 50-70 EU for 2 people per night.
 We used booking.com (get 15€ off with our link HERE).

 And how can I forget food.
 The food is so delicious and considerably cheap.
 What I loved about Crete’s restaurants is that at the end of our dinner we always got a huge portion of free watermelon as a dessert and also shot of raki (an alcoholic drink that is popular in Turkey, Greece, Iran).

 As Crete is a considerably big island, you should decide which part of the island you would like to discover.
 If you have only a few days or a week I recommend going to the western part of Crete.
 After some research, I found two awesome beaches I wanted to see: Elafonisi beach and Balos Bay.
 Both of them are located on the western coast of Crete and easy to access by car from the city Chania.